First DUI Penalties in Utah: What You Need to Know

 120-day license suspension for a first DUI

 You must request a hearing with the Utah Driver License Division (DLD) within 10 days of your arrest to challenge the suspension.
+This process often connects directly to what happens at a DUI court hearing in Utah.

 Criminal Penalties for a First DUI in Utah